-the resolution of any emergent deadlock through some realtime improvisation.
-Hence, in nonautomated settings, there is no (strongly) felt need to address the deadlocking problem at a formal level.
-On the other hand, the ubiquitous and highly disruptive nature of this problem was strongly manifested in the 1990s, where some attempts of that era to materialize the notions of the flexibly automated manufacturing cell and of the lights-out factory, based on ad-hoc integrating schemes, resulted in major fiascos for the companies involved.
-Furthermore, because of those past negative experiences, almost all current attempts to employ large-scale automation in the production and service sectors have sought to address the behavioral problem of deadlock formation at the design level by adopting very simple structural designs and by complementing these structural designs with some very conservative operational policies that seek to negate the third of the aforementioned conditions for deadlock formation.
-Figure 2 exemplifies these designs and policies by presenting a typical topology-or layout-for the MHS guide path network employed by the current semiconductor manufacturing industry.
-Similar simplifying approaches to the deadlock problem have been pursued even in presumably more sophisticated fields such as the field of multithreaded software and parallel programming.
-However, as shown in Figure 2, while being robust with respect to the resolution of the deadlock problem itself, the currently pursued approaches also substantially limit the concurrency and flexibility of the underlying system, and, in the end, they compromise the operational efficiencies and the
+In the considered operational settings, circular waiting patterns among the running processes, like those depicted in Fig. 1, arise due to (a) the exclusive nature of the allocation of the finite system resources to the various process instances, (b) the ability of the running process instances to hold upon their currently allocated resources while waiting for some further resources needed for the execution of their next processing stage, and (c) the arbitrariness of the resource allocation requests that can be posed by the different processing stages.
+Obviously, these conditions are also present in the operation of the more conventional, non-automated versions of the aforementioned applications, like the production, material handling and service operations that are studied by the OR, IE and OM disciplines.
+However, in those cases, the presence of the human element in an operating or supervising role enables the resolution of any emergent deadlock through some real-time improvisation.
+Hence, in non-automated settings, there is no (strongly) felt need to address the deadlocking problem at a formal level.
+On the other hand, the ubiquitous and highly disruptive nature of this problem was strongly manifested in the 1990's, where some attempts of that era to materialize the notions of the "flexibly automated manufacturing cell" and of the "lights-out factory", based on ad hoc integrating schemes, resulted in major fiascos for the involved companies.
+Furthermore, because of those past negative experiences, almost all current attempts to employ large-scale automation in the production and service sectors have sought to address the behavioral problem of deadlock formation at the design level, by adopting very simple structural designs, and by complementing these structural designs with some very conservative operational policies that seek to negate the third of the aforementioned conditions for deadlock formation.
+Fig. 2 exemplifies these designs and policies by presenting a typical topology - or "layout" - for the MHS guidepath network employed by the current semiconductor manufacturing industry.
+Similar simplifying approaches to the deadlock problem have been pursued even in presumably more sophisticated fields, like the field of multithreaded software and parallel programming.
+But as remarked in Fig. 2, while being robust w.r.t. the resolution of the deadlock problem itself, the currently pursued approaches also limit substantially the concurrency and the flexibility of the underlying system, and, at the end, they compromise the operational efficiencies and the enhanced performance potential that are typically sought from flexible automation.